 Some independent RV makers have made a successful business catering to the winter campers.
 These RVs come with construction designs and building materials that can handle the harsh conditions of winter.
 Some of these coaches can handle the extreme cold, strong winds, and the weight of heavy snow on the roof.

-In this article, we’re going to explore small, independent RV manufacturers that make all season RVs.
+In this article, we’re going to explore small, independent RV manufacturers that make RVs built for winter.
 We’ll look at how they differ from mainstream brands and what makes them different.

-Many features make up RVs ready for winter use.
+Many features make RVs built for winter.
 The goal of this sub-category is to keep the occupants comfortable in the coldest conditions.
 The RV must be able to handle a decent amount of snow and ice on the roof.
 It has to have protection from rust and other damage from freezing.

 Highly insulated travel trailers are often used in remote places.
 A significant portion of these campers wants to set out in the isolation of the northern forests of the United States, Canada, and the Alaskan Frontier.
 We also looked at how comfortable someone would be living in the RV for a long period.